GMLC-TDC/HELICS/docs/user-guide/advanced_topics/webserver.md

 The `--duration` is optional and the default is 30 minutes but any time can be specified.

-The web server is configured by default on the localhost address port 80.
+The web server is configured by default on the localhost address port 43542 to prevent interference with the helics runner or other tools running on standard ports.
 If you want to configure this it can be done through a configuration file.
 The format is json.